IBinNam/dsag_techxchange25/README.md

 The goal of these lessons is to help developers understand and implement accessibility features in their applications, ensuring inclusivity for all users, including those with disabilities.

+## Prerequisites

+- SAP BTP Trial account
+  Get a free account by following this tutorial: [Create a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

+- Set Up SAP Business Application Studio for Development
+  Follow this tutorial to set up your development environment: [Set Up SAP Business Application Studio](https://developers.sap.com/tutorials/appstudio-onboarding.html)

 ## Lessons Overview

-- **lesson1-introduction**: Introduction to accessibility, its importance, and key principles.
+- **lesson1-introduction**: Learn how to make images accessible by using appropriate `alt` attributes and decorative images.
-- **lesson2-screen-readers**: Hands-on experience with screen readers and how to make applications compatible with them.
+- **lesson2-screen-readers**: Understand the importance of the `labelFor` property in SAPUI5 controls and how it improves form accessibility.
-- **lesson3-level**: Demonstrating the use of semantic HTML elements like `<Title>` for better accessibility.
+- **lesson3-level**: Understand the importance of semantic HTML and how to use `<Title>` and other elements to improve navigation and accessibility.
-- **lesson4-custominput**: Creating a custom input control with `autocomplete="on"` to improve accessibility for users with cognitive disabilities.
+- **lesson4-custominput**: Build a custom input control with enhanced accessibility features, such as `autocomplete="on"` and proper labeling for cognitive and motor-impaired users.